Adolphe Appia on Parsifal and the Ring

 But this almost ideal mobility remains, nevertheless, deeply realistic, in the sense that the characters take part in it consciously; they even cause these

-Right: a design for 'Parsifal' act three, scene one, by Adolphe Appia (ca. 1896).
+Right: design for 'Parsifal' act three by Adolphe Appia, ca. 1896.

-hus, the Ring and Parsifal are similar in scenic conception
+hus, the Ring and Parsifal are similar in scenic conception for, contrary

 of pure expression.

 n this respect, as in all others, Parsifal may rightly be called a